 Few places offer an experience of the real Fiji in the way Kadavu (pronounced "Kandarvu") does.
 The remote island boasts rugged natural beauty, with wooded hillsides, valleys and grassy meadows, stunning bays and reefs, and none of the excessive tourist development that can detract from nature's charm.

-Home to the Great Astrolabe Reef along the south coast and around Ono Island in the east, the diving in Kadavu is excellent.
+Home to the Great Astrolabe Reef along the south coast and around Ono Island in the east, the resort diving in Kadavu is excellent.
 It is easily the best in southern Fiji, made all the more special by the very limited number of other divers here.
 Famed for its pristine hard corals, steep drop-offs and pelagics, words such as "wild" and "untamed" are often used to describe the reefs that fringe this island.

 Kadavu is Fiji's 4th largest island and this narrow strip of land snakes along in roughly a south west to north east direction for 60 km.
 It's popular with surfers, scuba divers, nature lovers and those who are looking for something a little more Fijian than the sometimes bland international resorts.
 With no road network to speak of, you get around chiefly by sea.
 If your priorities are shopping, a variety of dining options and snazzy resorts, other parts of the country may suit you better.
-Kadavu is about nature, simplicity, local culture and great diving.
+Kadavu is about nature, simplicity, local culture and great diving packages.

-Although the island's simplicity is its charm, you will not want for comfort as there are some very good value-for-money resorts here, where quality accommodation and dining complement the superb diving and topside island scenery.
+Although the island's simplicity is its charm, you will not want for comfort as there are some very good value-for-money dive resorts in Kadavu, where quality accommodation and dining complement the superb diving and topside island scenery.
 Check out your resort options for staying on and diving at this natural paradise island:

 Scuba diving is usually conducted from speedboats.
-The resorts offer other activities such as kayaking, hiking trails, snorkelling and village visits.
+The dive resorts offer other activities such as kayaking, hiking trails, snorkelling and village visits.

 There are more than 60 recorded dive sites dotted around the island so stays of 1 week are ideal.
-Packages are inclusive of full board accommodation, scuba diving activities and airport transfers from Vunisea.
+Kadavu dive packages are inclusive of full board accommodation, scuba diving activities and airport transfers from Vunisea.